HarkerGameDevelopmentClub/Tutorial-Series-1-Resources/Part1.md

 scene.setOnKeyReleased(this);
 ```

 *Now* when you run the project, it should respond to keyboard input.
+The `scene` is now sending the keyboard events that it receives to the `Main` class.

 That's it!
 You've completed Part 1 of the platformer tutorial, and you've created a Main class that can be used to create any kind of game.